aevilla160/hpc_docs/docs/instructor_facing_Jupyterhub.md

 ### Step 1: Institutional License, GradeScope and Catcourses

-GradeScope is a **paid** service that allows instructors to tie assignments back to Catcourses.
+GradeScope is a service that allows instructors to tie assignments back to Catcourses.
 Once an assignment is created in Catcourses and in GradeScope, a student uploads their completed notebook to GradeScope, GradeScope grades the notebook and pushes the scores back to the Catcourse.

 ### Step 2: Documentation: Catcourses and GradeScope Assigment Configuration